 The only flamingo species that naturally appears in North America, the American flamingo is occasionally considered a subspecies of the greater flamingo, and both birds are members of the Phoenicopteridae bird family.
 Unmistakable in identification, this is one of the most unique birds in its Caribbean range, and one of the most beloved by birders and non-birders alike.
 Discover more about these unique wading birds in this informative fact sheet.

-- Markings: Genders are similar with overall pink or pinkish-orange plumage with the strongest color on the tail, chest, neck and head.
+Genders are similar with overall pink or pinkish-orange plumage with the strongest color on the tail, chest, neck, and head.
 The back and underparts may appear paler, even white.
-Overall color strength can vary significantly depending on the bird's diet, health and maturity.
+Overall color strength can vary significantly depending on the bird's diet, health, and maturity.
 Primary and secondary feathers are black but are typically invisible except in flight.
 Eyes are yellow, and legs and feet are pale or grayish with darker pink joints.
 The bill is pale whitish or pink with a black tip and a thick, strong downward "break" curve.

 Juveniles are initially covered with fluffy, gray down, but gradually develop adult coloration as they mature.
 Very young birds have smaller, straighter bills and shorter necks.

-Both parents will incubate the nest for 28-32 days, and after hatching, they feed the chick crop milk for 3-12 days until it joins a group of other recently hatched chicks for communal care.
+Only one chalky white egg is laid per mated pair of flamingos each year.
+Both parents will incubate the nest for 28-32 days, and after hatching, they feed their chick crop milk for 3-12 days until it joins a group of other recently hatched chicks for communal care.
 The young birds remain in that juvenile colony for approximately 75 days until their first flight.
-Only one chalky white egg is laid per mated pair of flamingos each year.

-For the best views of American flamingos, birders may want to consider visiting an aviary, zoo or marine park that is home to flocks of these colorful birds.
+For the best views of American flamingos, birders may want to consider visiting an aviary, zoo, or marine park that is home to flocks of these colorful birds.
 While captive birds do not typically count on a life list, they can be ideal for observation and learning more about these unusual and popular birds.
 In the field, checking recent sightings reports can lead birders to areas known for flamingo populations, or hiring a guide in the appropriate regions can help birders see wild American flamingos.